 WEBSITE_RUN_FROM_PACKAGE set to a value of 1.
 Removing this key will stop your application from working.
 The benefit of this is to allow faster startup for deployments.
 However, there are limitations.
 One of the limitations is explained further below.
 However, for more details, visit https://github.com/Azure/app-service-announcements/issues/84.

 At some point in the past week, the default version in the release pipeline is now set to Version 4.
 This version has the “Select deployment method” checkbox disabled, which in turn, allows the “Run as Package” feature by default as well.
 To change this value, go into the “Deploy Azure App Service” task for each environment and expand Additional Deployment Options.
 You’ll probably want to change it most often to Web Deploy.

-This is something to take note of in the event you choose this accidently and your application editing breaks.
+This is something to take note of in the event you choose this accidentally and your application editing breaks.